SophieWillemot/Deep_Learning/README.md

 # Deep_Learning

-Project realised during my 1 year apprenticeship at IUCT Oncopole, Toulouse.
+Project realised during  1 year apprenticeship at IUCT Oncopole, Toulouse.

-Models :

--Resnet50,
--Resnet (custom)
--Simple model
+# Classification model : \\
+Determine the acquisition field with MIP of CT-Scan, using different model.